rakotomandimby/openai-job-submit/src/cv-en.md

 # Detailed career path

+- IT consultant for Color Telecom and Tel-On from 2025 to present
+    - Voice over IP (VoIP) infrastructure architect.
+    - Core IP PBX Asterisk AGI and AMI features development, using PHP and Typescript languages.
+    - Linux infrastructure architect on both physical servers and Cloud (VMWare).
-- Information Technology Architect at Intelios from august 2020 to now
+- Information Technology Architect at Intelios from august 2020 to 2024
     - Drive Coding Standards
         - Establish Coding standards and according CI/CD tools and configuration (Jenkins)
         - Train newcomers to the established standards